 1/2 teaspoon vanilla extract

-1 In small bowl, whisk together flour, baking soda and salt.
+1 In small bowl, whisk together flour, baking powder and salt.
 In medium bowl, cream together butter and sugar.
 Of course, these days I'm using my Cuisinart stand mixer, something my grandmother never had.
 Beat in egg and vanilla.
 Stir in flour mixture a little at a time, forming a soft but not sticky dough.
 Put dough into a bowl, cover and refrigerate for at least 2 hours or until the next day.

 2 Instead of rolling out the dough and having to concern yourself with chilling the dough at several stages, just get out the bowl of dough, a flat-bottomed stainless steel 1/2-cup measuring cup that measures 2.5 inches* across the bottom and a #60 (1/2 ounce / 1 tablespoon) scoop and make it easy on yourself!

 * Your measuring cup set might have different diameters than mine; use whichever cup is 2.5 inches or a little more.